PeridexisErrant/DF-Walkthrough/chapters/chap10-megaproject.rst

 * Find a spot.
 * Clear it of trees.
 About a screen full of clearing will be required.
-* Go down a level and used “d”, “r” for “ramp” to set a 10-wide row to be turned into ramps.
+* Go down a level and used :kbd:`d`, :kbd:`r` for :guilabel:`ramp`
+  to set a 10-wide row to be turned into ramps.
 Now is a good time to remind you that shift+arrow keys makes the X move in blocks of 10.
 * Here’s how mine is laid out, I’ve dropped the top width of ramps first so that I can check I’m happy with how it will be laid out.